patrickvando/interpreter/README.md

 - GCC

 The compiler is written in Python.
 NASM is used to compile the `.asm` file output by the compiler into a `.o` file, GCC is used to turn the `.o` file into an executable.

-## Background

-This was a learning project for me.
-I learned a lot about compilers and assembly.
-I also learned about managing complexity in a larger personal project.
-Compilers are fascinating and I have still have much to learn.

 ## How it Works